 There are many ways to unblock a fallopian tube naturally!

 As with any major diet and lifestyle changes, it takes at least 3-6 months of consistent change, along with natural therapies to bring about real change in the body when living with blocked fallopian tubes.
 So don’t give up when things get tough, I promise that these changes will be worth it in the long run!

 If you’re wondering how to naturally unblock fallopian tubes, one of the most important steps you can take is reducing inflammation in the body.
 Begin by eliminating the foods that cause inflammation:

 Eliminate these foods from your diet for at least three weeks, paying close attention to your body changing throughout the process.

-It’s important to follow an anti-inflammatory diet when dealing with blocked fallopian tubes.
+It’s equally important to follow an anti-inflammatory diet when dealing with blocked fallopian tubes.
 That means it’s a good idea to ADD IN lots of these super beneficial anti-inflammatory foods: